5 Target Market Examples to Help Find Your Target Audience

 Surveys

-Surveys can function as a census.
-When the right questions are being asked, surveys are an effective method when gathering information about your target market.
+Surveys can function as a census, providing quantitative and qualitative data about your target customers.
+When the right questions are being asked, surveys are an effective method for gathering detailed information about your target market's demographics, psychographics, needs, and behaviors.

 Surveys are also used to receive feedback about customer experience with a brand.
-This insight can be helpful when looking to add new products or services to your repertoire or polish existing.
+This insight can be invaluable when looking to add new products or services, refine existing offerings, optimize messaging and positioning, or identify areas for improvement.

 When designing a survey, keep in mind the cross-section you need to capture will depend on what the product or service is.
 Choose a formula of questions that combines the demographic and psychographic segmentations that are most specific to your business.